Neuromuscular Dentistry (TMJ Treatments)

 In neuromuscular dentistry (NMD), our dentists evaluate a patient’s occlusion, sometimes referred to as bite.
 The way the top and bottom teeth come together affects the muscles and joints of the jaw, head, and neck area.
 If a patient has a misaligned bite (malocclusion), their muscles and joints have to work extra hard to accommodate for the misalignment.
 As a result, muscles are working, when they should be relaxed, and this can lead to a variety of painful conditions, including bruxism and temporomandibular joint disorder (TMD).

 What Is Neuromuscular Dentistry?

 What to Expect During a Neuromuscular Dentistry Appointment?

 Is Neuromuscular Dentistry Right for You?

 Not every patient requires NMD to maintain healthy teeth.
-For patients experiencing symptoms of TMJ disorder, preparing for a reconstructive surgery, or getting dentures or orthodontics, using accurate neuromuscular diagnostic techniques will result in more favorable long-term treatment outcomes.
+For patients experiencing symptoms of TMD, preparing for a reconstructive surgery, or getting dentures or orthodontics, using accurate neuromuscular diagnostic techniques will result in more favorable long-term treatment outcomes.

 This is a 30 minute appointment to discuss a current condition, cosmetics or emergency treatment.